 In an effort to remain safe and sound, it is critical that larger, more diversified banks do not retreat from climate vulnerable communities, but instead find ways to promote climate resilience for their customers and communities.
-"Bluelining" is a developing practice where financial institutions identify areas as having higher environmental risk and avoid offering loans and banking services, or raise costs in those areas.13 Seemingly risk-based analysis will recreate the same boundaries as previous redlining decisions that create and perpetuate racial and economic inequality.
+"Bluelining" is a developing practice where financial institutions identify areas as having higher environmental risk and avoid offering loans and banking services, or raise costs in those areas.
+14 Seemingly risk-based analysis will recreate the same boundaries as previous redlining decisions that create and perpetuate racial and economic inequality.
 Such practices are particularly harmful to underserved communities that often lack ready access to credit at fair rates to rebuild.

-The OCC draft principles contain only a brief mention of the potential fair lending risk that may be associated with these harmful mitigation practices under the category of legal/compliance risk.
-To avoid disparate impacts of the guidance, OCC must place greater emphasis on fair lending risk-it should be an essential component of all aspects of the climate risk management that banks do-especially given the troubling history of discriminatory policies and practices that have led to climate vulnerability for underserved communities.
-As part of the guidance, OCC should provide examples of climate risk mitigation strategies that pose potential fair lending risk exposure for banks.
+The FDIC draft principles contain only a brief mention of the potential fair lending risk that may be associated with these harmful mitigation practices under the category of legal/compliance risk.
+To avoid disparate impacts of the guidance, FDIC must place greater emphasis on fair lending risk-it should be an essential component of all aspects of the climate risk management that banks do-especially given the troubling history of discriminatory policies and practices that have led to climate vulnerability for underserved communities.
+As part of the guidance, FDIC should provide examples of climate risk mitigation strategies that pose potential fair lending risk exposure for banks, including with respect to potential revised CRA guidelines which penalize bank investments that exacerbate racialized climate harms.15

-Further, OCC should collect data to determine how prevalent climate-induced curtailing of financial services has become for LMI communities and communities of color.
+Further, FDIC should collect data to determine how prevalent climate-induced curtailing of financial services has become for LMI communities and communities of color.
 As part of this guidance, it should also require that banks identify, measure, monitor, and address potential and occurring disproportionate impacts on communities of color and LMI communities.
 Banks should have a system for tracking their actions to avoid or address disproportionate impacts and documenting their progress on addressing those impacts.

-OCC should also provide clear supervisory expectations and work with banks to manage climate-related risks in ways that do not create disparate impact on underserved communities.
+FDIC should also provide clear supervisory expectations and work with banks to manage climate-related risks in ways that do not create disparate impact on underserved communities.
 There are methods available that serve the same purpose without discriminatory effect.
-For instance, the OCC could encourage banks to invest more in other resilience measures, such as divesting from assets exposed to a high degree of transition risk, or provide more low-cost funding for climate adaptation measures in vulnerable communities.
+For instance, the FDIC could encourage banks to invest more in other resilience measures, such as divesting from assets exposed to a high degree of transition risk, or provide more low-cost funding for climate mitigation and adaptation measures in vulnerable communities.
+This guidance should be consistent with expected CRA reform that expands the definition to "community development" to include climate resilience and green investments.